Team Training in Pricing – Price Mastery

 Identify the relevant staff who will benefit from training and development.
 This is typically a combination of staff from sales, marketing, finance and operations functions.

-STEP THREE – Agree dates & locations
+STEP THREE – Agree on dates & locations

-Nominate dates, locations and durations for Price mastery workshop.
+Nominate dates, locations and durations for the Price mastery workshop.
 Our ideal duration is 1.5 days as science shows us that deep brain learning takes place overnight and ideas can be consolidated on day 2.
-However, some clients have only one day spare and this can also work by enhancing preparation through online course completion and pre-work.
+However, some clients have only one day to spare and this can also work by enhancing preparation through online course completion and pre-work.